checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/importing-traces/_index.md

-3. Set up your OpenTelemetry collector to send only send Checkly relevant traces to Checkly.
+3. Set up your OpenTelemetry collector to only send relevant traces to Checkly.

    * [Setting up the OpenTelemetry Collector](/docs/traces-open-telemetry/importing-traces/sending-traces-otel-collector/)